rapid7/insightconnect-plugins/plugins/rest/help.md

 # Description

-The HTTP Requests plugin to make it easy to integrate with RESTful services
+The HTTP Requests plugin makes it easy to integrate with RESTful services

 The HTTP Requests plugin allows users to automate HTTP requests to API services such as [RESTful based services](https://en.wikipedia.org/wiki/Representational_state_transfer).

 This plugin is often used to integrate with ad-hoc 3rd party API's in a workflow without going through the process of [building a new plugin](https://komand.github.io/python/index.html).
 It supports DELETE, GET, PATCH, POST, or PUT requests to the provided URI.

 # Key Features

 * Make RESTful API calls
 * Quickly integrate with 3rd party API's over HTTP

 # Requirements

 * A RESTFUL HTTP/HTTPS resource and supported authentication, if any

 # Supported Product Versions

-* 2022-09-05
+* 2023-10-19

 # Documentation